-If you have done a little research, you have probably already encountered brands such as Rode, Shure, Sennheiser, and more.
+If you’ve done a little research, you probably encountered brands such as Shure, Sennheiser, and Rode.

-Here, we will be comparing two microphones that are hailed as the best in their field, the Rode NT1A vs. NT2A.
+For this review, we will compare two microphones hailed as THE BEST in their field: the Rode NT1A vs. NT2A.

-While these two microphones belong to the same reputable brand, they also have their differences in features.
+While these two microphones belong to the same reputable brand, they also have different features that bring value to particular needs.

-Read on to see which one will suit your needs better!
+Read on to see which one will suit you better!